-You can design a pledge card and stick it below or write you pledge in the space below.
+You can below. design a pledge o card and stick it below or write ou pledge in the e space b.

-b.
 Discuss the natural advantages of living the Adventist Christian lifestyle in accordance with biblical principles.

 Write a summary of your discussion in this space: